 This Student Affairs Employee Spotlight is an initiative to find out more about the talented breadth of people working in Student Affairs at Evergreen.
 Colleagues were selected at random and are offered a variety of questions to which they respond.
-Learn more about Seth Moore who works in Police Services.
+Learn more about Jessica Liuzzi who works in Financial Aid.

 Q. What is your educational background?

-A. I have a bachelor’s degree in Philosophy from the University of Washington.
-I also have an associate degree from Shoreline Community College.
+A. I have a BA in Mathematics from the University of Portland.

 Q. What is your favorite part of the work you do?